processone/docs.ejabberd.im/content/tutorials/mysql.md

 ## MySQL on Linux

 This documentation will not get into the details of making MySQL running on Linux for production.
-It is dependant on Linux distribution and system administrators preferences and habits.
+It is dependent on Linux distribution and system administrators preferences and habits.

 It is also well documented, so it should not be an issue.